toledo-jones/Chess-Empires/README.md

 - Adds prayer/ritual system using certain buildings.
 Some rituals will sacrifice monks.

 - Prayer Rituals: Summon Gold General, Smite, Delete Resource, Line Destroy, Create Resource, Swap, Protect, Teleport

+- Certain pieces can steal resources from other pieces

+- Costs Menu outlines which pieces come from where and how much they cost

 - All pieces have a unique use and function.
          - (For Example: The Jester piece moves like a queen, cannot capture and any piece on any square directly adjacent to him cannot move or act.

+- Fully undoable.
+Press tab at any point in the game to undo the last action.

+-

 -- PLANNED FEATURES --

-- Main Menu

 - Tutorial

-- Better implementation of the cost screen
+- Finish cost Screen

 - Online play

 - Settings
           - Mute music, windowed mode, etc

+- AI player